-5.5.1 Except as otherwise provided, layoffs will be made in reverse order of seniority.
-The workers with the least time served in a classification shall be laid off first, with ensuing layoffs occurring in reverse order of length of service in the classification.
-If two workers have served the same time in the classification, then as between those two workers, the layoff will be based on total time of service with the City.
-If total time of service with the City is the same, then, as between those two workers, the layoff will be determined by a lottery.
+Except as otherwise provided, layoffs will be made in reverse order of seniority.
+The employees with the least time served in a classification shall be laid off first, with ensuing layoffs occurring in reverse order of length of service in the classification.
+If two employees have served the same time in the classification, then as between those two employees, the layoff will be based on total time of service with the City.
+If total time of service with the City is the same, then, as between those two employees, the layoff will be determined by a lottery.